 Page #2 - Test with big dummy database using script

-Placeholder to be replaced: As of now, Manulife has tested this automated approach using 5 small files and Microsoft has requested to test with large database chunks for realistic scenarios – This action item is pending from Manulife side.
+As of now, Manulife has tested this automated approach using 700 GBs dummy content.

 With both the approaches to upload content database to Azure Blob Storage, Microsoft has shared encoded SAS token through policy instead of sharing storage key.
 Microsoft plans to re-issue this SAS token through policy for better security on timely manner.
 Microsoft will keep sharing new SAS token with Manulife on timely manner and thus all the old tokens will be expired.